This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 • Mix together sugar and butter.
 Add eggs and flour.
 Mix to combine.
-Add salt, vanilla, bourbon (if desired), and corn syrup and whisk together.
+Add salt, vanilla, bourbon (if desired), and maple syrup and whisk together.

 ½ cup granulated sugar, 2 tbsp unsalted butter, 2 large eggs, 2 tbsp all-purpose flour, ¼ tsp kosher salt, 1 tsp vanilla extract, 2 tbsp bourbon (optional), 1 cup maple syrup